Brandon Belt: 2012

 Belt made the Giants' opening day roster for 2012.
 Belt split time at first base with Aubrey Huff and Brett Pill at the beginning of the season.
+Belt caught the final out of Matt Cain's perfect game that was thrown to him at first base from third baseman Joaquín Arias.
 After Huff was injured and Pill struggled at the plate, Belt became the everyday first baseman and finished the season strong, hitting .328 from July 24 to the end of the season.

-In the 2012 NLCS, Belt hit .304 (7-for-23) in six games with a .565 slugging percentage.
-On October 28, 2012, Belt won his first World Series ring when the Giants swept the Detroit Tigers.
-Belt played a key part of the Giants' clinching game in the World Series, starting the scoring by hitting a triple to right field in the second inning, scoring Hunter Pence from second.
+In the NLCS, Belt hit .304 (7-for-23) in six games with a .565 slugging percentage.
+On October 28, Belt won his first World Series title when the Giants swept the Detroit Tigers.
+He played a key part of the Giants' clinching game in the World Series, starting the scoring by hitting a triple to right field in the second inning, scoring Hunter Pence from second.

 2013

-Belt set new career highs in 2013, batting .289 with 17 home runs and 67 runs batted in during 150 games, and he led the Giants with an .841 on-base plus slugging.
+Belt set new career highs in 2013, batting .289 with 17 home runs and 67 RBI during 150 games, and he led the Giants with an .841 on-base plus slugging (OPS).
 Belt got off to a slow start after losing 11 pounds to an opening-week stomach virus, but finished strong, batting .346 over the season's final 51 games.
 Belt credited his improvement to changing his grip and moving back in the batter's box.
-Belt was named National League Player of the Week for August 5–11 after collecting hits in all seven games played, while batting .440 (11-for-25) with five runs batted in, 20 total bases, two home runs, and eight runs scored.
+Belt was named National League Player of the Week for August 5–11 after collecting hits in all seven games played, while batting .440 (11-for-25) with five RBI, 20 total bases, two home runs, and eight runs scored.

 2014

 On February 1, 2014, Belt signed a one-year $2.9 million contract to avoid arbitration.
-On May 9, while batting at Dodger Stadium, Belt was hit on his left thumb by Dodgers pitcher Paul Maholm, suffering a broken thumb.
-Belt was activated from the disabled list on July 4, only to return to the disabled list on July 21 after suffering a concussion while fielding during batting practice.
+On May 9, Belt was hit by a pitch from Dodgers pitcher Paul Maholm, resulting in a broken left thumb and trip to the DL.
+Belt was activated from the DL on July 4, only to return to the DL on July 21 after suffering a concussion while fielding during batting practice.
 Belt was activated August 2, but was placed on the DL again August 8 when his concussion symptoms continued.
-Belt was reactivated from the disabled list on September 15.
+Belt returned to the Giants on September 15.

-In the 2014 postseason, Belt batted .295 (18-for-61) with 8 runs batted in and 11 walks in 17 games.
-In Game 2 of the 2014 NLDS versus the Washington Nationals, Belt hit a solo home run in the top of the 18th inning to break a 1–1 tie in the 18th inning after 6 hours and 23 minutes of game play, helping the Giants to an eventual 3–1 series win.
-On October 29, 2014, Belt won his second World Series ring when the Giants defeated the Kansas City Royals in seven games.
-Belt, along with teammate Hunter Pence, hit safely in all seven games of the series, the only players on either team to do so.
+In the postseason, Belt batted .295 (18-for-61) with 8 RBI and 11 walks in 17 games.
+In Game 2 of the NLDS against the Washington Nationals, he hit a solo home run in the top of the 18th inning to break a 1–1 tie after 6 hours and 23 minutes of game play, helping the Giants to an eventual 3–1 series win.
+On October 29, Belt won his second World Series championship when the Giants defeated the Kansas City Royals in seven games.
+Belt and teammate Hunter Pence hit safely in all seven games of the series, the only players on either team to do so.